The kids have been begging for a fruit tart filled with custard and shiny berries on top for months.

 - 2 tsp vanilla

-- 2 ½ cups sliced plums, berries or other fruit
+- 2 1/2 cups sliced berries or other fruit

 - 3 Tbsp peach or apricot jam

-After it’s chilled, remove from the fridge and press it evenly into the bottom and up the sides of a 9″ round tin or six 4″ tart tins.
-Poke gently across the bottom with a fork.
-Bake at 350F for 20-30 minutes until nicely browned (or blind bake 20 minutes then bake 10-15 minutes), then set aside to cool.
+After it’s chilled, remove from the fridge and press it evenly into the bottom and up the sides of a 9″ round tin.
+Bake at 350F for 20 minutes until it’s browned at the edges, then set aside to cool.

 Make the custard: in a small bowl, beat the sugar, flour, cornstarch and water together until it’s all dissolved.
 In a medium pot, heat the soy milk until it starts to steam, then pour 1/2 cup of the warm soy milk into the cornstarch mixture.
 Stir to combine, then pour the whole cornstarch mix into the pot of soymilk.
 Whisk constantly over medium heat for about a minute until it thickens into a thick custard.
 Remove from heat and stir in the vanilla.